rrrlasse/memlz/README.md

-memlz is the world's fastest compression library, running at **5 - 7 GB/s** on one core.
+memlz is the world's fastest compression library, running at **5 - 7 GB/s** in one thread.

 ## Benchmark
 It has now been added to the independent benchmark suite [lzbench](https://github.com/inikep/lzbench).